RefTon: Reference person shot assist virtual Try-on

 Fig~\ref{fig:prompt_bank} illustrates selected text prompts from the prompt description bank used for reference image generation.
 Furthermore, Fig~\ref{fig:reference images} exhibits a selection of the resulting reference data samples.

-\subsection{Further Quantitative Evaluation on High Resolution}
+\section{Further Quantitative Evaluation on High Resolution}

-Here we provide more evaluation results of the generated image.
-To further evaluate our method under high-resolution settings, Table~\ref{tab:combined_reftron} reports quantitative results on both VITON-HD and DressCode at a resolution of 1024.
+Here we provide more results of the generated image.
+Table~\ref{tab:dresscode-detail} summarizes the detailed quantitative evaluation on the DressCode dataset.
+Our method (RefTON) outperforms all baselines, delivering higher try-on quality and achieving strong consistency with the target person’s pose and body structure.
+Integrating reference images (“+R”) further enhances the results, establishing a new state-of-the-art.
+Importantly, even in the mask-free setting—without agnostic masks or additional inputs—our method correctly preserves garment styles (e.g., clothing length and design) and maintains high pose alignment, while achieving accuracy comparable to or surpassing prior baselines, demonstrating robustness and practicality.
+To further evaluate our method under high-resolution settings, Table~\ref{tab:combined_reftron_appendix} reports quantitative results on both VITON-HD and DressCode at a resolution of 1024.
 Across the paired and unpaired protocols, RefTON and RefTON+R consistently achieve high performance on nearly all metrics.
 Notably, the mask-free variants (RefTON/MF and RefTON+R/MF) deliver particularly strong results.
 These results demonstrate that our framework scales effectively to high-resolution synthesis and remains robust across diverse virtual try-on settings.